s2l1/Headless-Samourai-Dojo/README.md

 ## 6. [SYSTEM SETUP]

 There's constantly new development for this image and ODROIDs in general.
-The first thing you should do after the image is up and running is to install all updates.
+The first thing you should do after the image is up and running is to install all updates and a few things needed later on in the guide.

 `$ apt-get update && apt-get upgrade && apt-get dist-upgrade`

+Install fail2ban, curl, and unzip.

+`$ apt-get install fail2ban git curl unzip net-tools`

 Setup tool can be accessed by using the following command.